Kintyre/ksconf/docs/source/install.rst

 .. note::

     The introduction of a Splunk app is a fairly new occurence (as of the 0.6.x release).
     Originally we resisted this idea, since ``ksconf`` was designed to manage other apps, not live within one.
-Ultimately however, the packaging decision was made to ensure users of all levels can utilize the program, as Python packaging can be daunting for the uninitiated.
+    Ultimately however, the packaging decision was made to ensure users of all levels can utilize the program, as Python packaging is a mess and can be daunting for the uninitiated.

 Overview